PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 2.6 Radiation Dosimetry

 Dosimetry of lutetium Lu 177 vipivotide tetraxetan was collected in 29 patients in the VISION sub-study, in order to calculate whole body and organ radiation dosimetry.
-The mean and standard deviation (SD) of the estimated radiation absorbed doses to different organs for adult patients receiving PLUVICTO are shown in Table 2.
+The mean and standard deviation (SD) of the estimated radiation absorbed doses to different organs for adults receiving PLUVICTO are shown in Table 2.
 The organs with the highest radiation absorbed doses are lacrimal glands, salivary glands, large intestine (left and right colon), kidneys, and urinary bladder wall.
 The maximum penetration of lutetium-177 in tissue is approximately 2 mm and the mean penetration is 0.67 mm.

 Absorbed dose per unit activity